-- Many civil society organizations (CSOs) and charities raise money for vulnerable elderly people or campaign to raise awareness about issues affecting the elderly.
-Age International is a charity that takes a special interest in helping elderly people in some of the world's poorer countries. - Swiss TNC Unilever, the world's biggest food and drinks company, is modifying its packaging and products with the elderly in mind: this includes making wrappers easier to open. - German supermarket chain Kaiser has adapted many of its stores in ways that appeal to older shoppers.
-This includes brighter lighting, non-slip floors and extra-wide aisles that mobility scooters can navigate easily. - In Japan, new shopping malls are been designed with the elderly in mind.
+- Many civil society organizations (CSOs) and non-governmental organizations (NGOs) raise money for vulnerable older people or campaign to raise awareness about issues affecting them.
+Age International is a charity that takes a special interest in helping older people in some of the world's poorer countries. - German supermarket chain Kaiser has adapted many of its stores in ways that appeal to older shoppers.
+This includes brighter lighting, slower escalators, non-slip floors and extra-wide aisles that mobility scooters can navigate easily. - In Japan, new shopping malls are being designed with older people in mind.
 Older shoppers can access medical clinics and participate in leisure activities targeted specifically at older age groups.
 Over-60s already account for 40 per cent of Japan's domestic consumption.